Funeral costs in Victoria: a golden autumn tree avenue in a memorial park

 Direct cremation from Bereavement Assistance at $990 (charitable, means-tested).
 The cheapest commercial option in our data is Fixed Price Cremations at $1,995.

-High Melbourne cemetery plot prices, a concentration of corporate providers, and the service type mix push the average up.
+High Melbourne cemetery plot prices, a concentration of larger metro providers, and the service type mix all push the top of the range up.
 Direct cremation in VIC is actually among the cheapest in Australia.

 Does Victoria have a pricing transparency law?